A Tougher Road With Biden: The World Leaders Who Banked On Trump

 How it might change under Biden

-Biden mentioned Poland and Hungary when slamming Trump's foreign policy during a town hall last month, adding, "this president embraces all the thugs in the world."
-The remark angered Hungary's government, but Orban is already casting Biden as part of the international liberal elite.
-"We know well American Democratic governments' diplomacy, built on moral imperialism," Orban wrote in a recent essay in the pro-government newspaper Magyar Nemzet.
+Biden mentioned Poland and Hungary when slamming Trump's foreign policy during a town hall last month, adding, "This president embraces all the thugs in the world."
+The remark angered Hungary's government, but Orbán is already casting Biden as part of the international liberal elite.
+"We know well American Democratic governments' diplomacy, built on moral imperialism," Orbán wrote in a recent essay in the pro-government newspaper Magyar Nemzet.

 "He knows he has a lot to lose, so he's already positioned himself for the world without Trump," says Krastev, the political scientist.

-Lucian Kim, John Ruwitch, Emily Feng, Daniel Estrin, Lauren Frayer, Carrie Kahn, Philip Reeves, Peter Kenyon, Jackie Northam and Joanna Kakissis contributed reporting.
+Lucian Kim, John Ruwitch, Emily Feng, Daniel Estrin, Lauren Frayer, Carrie Kahn, Philip Reeves, Peter Kenyon, Jackie Northam and Joanna Kakissis contributed to this report.